Victim of Cuba embassy 'attacks' frustrated by response

 Two of the embassy workers were living at the Hotel Capri at the time of the incidents; there were no complaints from anyone else staying at the downtown Havana hotel.

-The government in Havana has denied it's responsible and even took the remarkable step of inviting the FBI to Cuba to investigate, according to Cuban sources.
-Nevertheless, the U.S. expelled two Cuban diplomats in late May on the grounds that an agreement to keep embassy personnel safe had been breached.
+Despite Cuban denials of any involvement, the U.S. expelled two Cuban diplomats in late May on the grounds that an agreement to keep embassy personnel safe had been breached.

 It wasn't until three months later that officials in Washington revealed what had happened.
 At the time, they said 16 staffers had been affected and that the phenomenon had stopped in the spring.
 But earlier this month, they said another incident had been reported at the end of August and the number of employees and relatives was up to 21.